 Is it listening for more?
 Probably not.
 But if it listening for “Hey Siri” bugs you, it’s best to just tell your iPhone to stop listening.
 Here’s how…

 Stop Your iPhone From Listening For “Hey Siri”

 Keep in mind, if you do this, you won’t be able to use Siri hands-free.
 You’ll need to physically activate Siri by pressing the Side button on the iPhone X or later models or pressing the Home button on other iPhones.

 Still, want to lock down Siri?
 Here’s how:

 - Tap Siri & Search.

-- Next to “Listen for ‘Hey, Siri’” toggle the switch to OFF (white).
+- Toggle the switch next to “Listen for ‘Hey, Siri’” to OFF (white).

 But this doesn’t stop other apps from listening to you. iOS makes apps explicitly request permission to your microphone and logs those apps so you can see which apps have access.
 You can review these apps and disable access at any time by doing the following: